dewanakl/kamu/README.md

 ## Contributing

-I'm very open to those of you who want to contribute to Kamu framework!
+I'm very open to those of you who want to contribute to the Kamu framework!

 ## Security Vulnerabilities

-If you find a security vulnerability in this Kamu, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).
+If you find any security vulnerabilities in this Kamu framework, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).

 ## License